-WyoTech does not permit or condone the use or possession of marijuana, alcohol, or any other illegal drug, narcotic, or controlled substance by students or employees.
-Possession or being under the influence of these substances on campus is cause for dismissal.
+WyoTech does not permit or condone the use or possession of marijuana, alcohol, or any other illegal drug, narcotic, or controlled substance and associated paraphernalia by students or employees.
+Possession or being under the influence of these substances on campus, including WyoTech controlled housing, is cause for dismissal.

-SEXUAL HARASSMENT POLICY
+SEXUAL HARASSMENT